anitagraser/lab/manual.md

 * Set up Teams chat and Outlook for email
 * Download and install [Miniforge](https://github.com/conda-forge/miniforge)
 * Download and install [Windows Terminal](https://apps.microsoft.com/detail/9N0DX20HK701?hl=en-US&gl=US)
+   * Add a conda/mamba profile so you can use mamba from Terminal
 * Download and install [VSCode](https://code.visualstudio.com)
 * Download and install [QGIS](https://qgis.org/de/site/forusers/download.html)
 * Set up the Python environment specified in your GitLab repo (if available)